 - Text and image header

-You can also choose to sponsor events (such as tournaments or leagues), or using Twitch suresteam.
-Both of these options offer great visibility and also work around things like ad blockers, guaranteeing your ad is seen.
+You can also choose to sponsor events (such as tournaments or leagues) or use Twitch SureSteam.
+Both options offer great visibility and work around things like ad blockers, guaranteeing your ad is seen.

-At any one time there are around 1 million people watching Twitch, and this just keeps on growing.
-As Twitch states on their site, this is more than CNN or MSNBC’s daily viewers….
+At any one time, there are around 1 million people watching Twitch, and this just keeps on growing.
+As Twitch states on its site, this is more than CNN or MSNBC’s daily viewers….
 So, this is actually a PPC network to pay attention to for the future.

-Truthfully, this is a channel that has been recognised for its powerful potential and is now used regularly by some brands.
-What this means, for you the advertiser, is that advertising on Twitch isn’t as cheap as it was.
+Truthfully, this is a channel that has been recognized for its powerful potential and is now used regularly by some brands.

 - Offers potential for influencer partnership style advertising for a fraction of the cost